MMMbop1/PostgresQL-JPA-DB-microservices-with-Spring/README.md

 This project is running on spring with the dependencies Spring Web, Spring Data JPA and PostgresQL.

-Before you start make sure you configurate the application.resources to your database.
+Before you start make sure you configurate the application.properties to connect to your database.

 The current database is running on a super easy table with title and description for Todo.